 - Go through each line of expenses and decide if it is a need or want.

 - Now, go through each line that was categorized as a want and try to find a free alternative.
-For example, if you are spending money on the movies watch television at home.
+For example, if you are spending money on movies then watch television at home instead.

 - Decide which expenses you will commit to reducing or eliminating.